5 Self Care Rituals That Take Less Than 10 Minutes

 5 minutes · Morning or evening

-Choose one thing — just one — that makes your space feel like yours.
+Choose one thing that makes your space feel like yours.
 A candle.
 Fresh flowers.
-A beautiful mug.
-A playlist that makes you feel like the main character.
+A mug you actually love.
+A playlist that makes you feel like yourself again.

-The ritual isn't the thing itself.
+The ritual isn't the object.
 It's the act of noticing it.
-Of pausing long enough to actually see the beauty you've created around yourself.
+Of stopping long enough to register: I created this.
+This is mine.

 03. The Body Check-In

-2 minutes · Midday or whenever you feel tension
+2 minutes · Midday, or whenever you feel yourself tensing

-Most of us spend our days entirely in our heads — thinking, planning, managing, solving.
-We forget we have bodies until they demand our attention with pain or exhaustion.
+Most of us spend our days entirely in our heads — thinking, managing, solving.
+We forget we have bodies until they make us remember through pain or exhaustion.

 Set a gentle alarm for midday.
-When it goes off, pause wherever you are.
-Close your eyes.
+When it goes off, close your eyes wherever you are.
 Scan from the top of your head to the soles of your feet.

 Where are you holding tension?
 Your jaw?
 Your shoulders?
 The small of your back?
 Find it — and breathe into it.
-Not to fix it, but to acknowledge it.
-To say: I see you.
-I feel you.
+Not to fix it.
+Just to say: I see you.
 I'm here.

 Your body speaks to you constantly.
 The practice is learning to listen before it has to shout.